zhullyb/monyhar/monyhar/docs/design/sandbox.md

 With the caveats described above, it is near impossible to find an existing resource that the OS will grant access with such a token.
 As long as the disk root directories have non-null security, even files with null security cannot be accessed.
-The Chromium renderer runs with this token, which means that almost all resources that the renderer process uses have been acquired by the Browser and their handles duplicated into the renderer process.
+The Monyhar renderer runs with this token, which means that almost all resources that the renderer process uses have been acquired by the Browser and their handles duplicated into the renderer process.